TrueBlocks/trueblocks-docs/content/docs/chifra/admin.md

 ## chifra init

 When invoked, `chifra init` looks at a smart contract called **The Unchained Index** ([0xcfd7f3b24f3551741f922fd8c4381aa4e00fc8fd](https://etherscan.io/address/0xcfd7f3b24f3551741f922fd8c4381aa4e00fc8fd)).
 From this smart contract, it extracts a data item called `manifestHash`.
-The `manifestHash` is an IPFS hash that points to a file (a manifest) that contains every previously pinned bloom filter and index chunk.
+The `manifestHash` is an IPFS hash that points to a file (a manifest) that contains every previously pinned Bloom filter and index chunk.
 TrueBlocks periodically publishes the manifest's hash to the smart contract.
 This makes the entire index both available for our software to use and impossible for us to withhold.
 Both of these aspects of the manifest are included by design.

 If you stop `chifra init` before it finishes, it will pick up against where it left off the next time you run it.